Padres manager Mike Shildt announces retirement after just 2 seasons in charge

 The Padres’ new manager will be the eighth person to lead the dugout since Preller fired Bud Black in June 2015.
 Their chief rival, the Los Angeles Dodgers, has been managed by San Diego County product Dave Roberts since November 2015.

-San Diego becomes the eighth MLB team with a managerial opening and the ninth to change managers in this offseason.
-Texas has already hired Skip Schumaker, but there are openings with the Padres, Angels, Braves, Orioles, Twins, Giants, Nationals and Rockies.
+San Diego becomes the eighth MLB team with a managerial opening.
+Texas already has hired Skip Schumaker, but there still are openings with the Angels, Braves, Orioles, Twins, Giants, Nationals and Rockies.

 AP MLB: https://apnews.com/MLB